How does Brexit affect CLIAI policyholders?

 Is my policy safe and secure?

-Together with Great-West Lifeco’s other subsidiaries, we serve the financial needs of more than 30 million customers and have more than £987 billion in assets under administration (at 30 June 2020).
+Together with Great-West Lifeco’s other subsidiaries, we serve the financial needs of more than 30 million customers and have more than £1.34 trillion in assets under administration (at 31 December 2021).
 CLIAI is well-capitalised and benefits from being part of this strong global group, so you can be confident that the risk of CLIAI being unable to meet its financial commitments is remote.

 Is there any change to the taxation of a CLIAI DAC policy?